AnarDocs/LibSocWiki/pages/Karen_Silkwood.md

 ---

-**Karen Gay Silkwood** was a chemical technician and [trade union](Trade_Union "wikilink") activist known for raising concerns about corporate practices related to health and safety in a nuclear facility.
+**Karen Gay Silkwood** was a chemical technician and [trade union](Trade_Union.md "wikilink") activist known for raising concerns about corporate practices related to health and safety in a nuclear facility.
 After testifying to the Atomic Energy Commission about her concerns and driving to meet with a *New York Times* journalist and an official of